makriot/harry-potter-chatbot/README.md

 The results inside of a Docker Container are synchronised with your local machine, so you can easily access it!
 If you face troubles, you can see an [example](https://docs.google.com/document/d/1tmJe3JeOYnpJrmpp5Q5EJQRtc8e-bT2HwHdDN08ftX0/edit?usp=sharing) of running pipeline.

+LLama 3.2 was trained with this code: [link](https://www.kaggle.com/code/tokhchukovdanil/harry-potter-chatbot-llama-3-2-1b).

 <!-- - Now we need to build our binaries and install our model: